skip to content

 Willie NelsonAnyway, while Willie's 1964 edition of "Pretty Paper" is fine, I think the definitive version is the solemn rendition he waxed for the Pretty Paper LP, produced by Booker T. Jones (of Booker T. & The MG's).
 Nelson and Jones had already worked together on Stardust (1978), a collection of Tin Pan Alley standards, and Pretty Paper fits within the same dignified, spare template Jones designed for the earlier album.
 The title track, certainly, and several others - especially "White Christmas" and "Silent Night" - are well served by the austere arrangements.
 Often featuring little more than Booker's gentle Hammond organ and Willie's signature nylon-string guitar, these quiet songs are the emotional heart of the record.
 And, set in stark relief, they make Willie's jaunty takes on "Blue Christmas" and "Frosty The Snowman" even more fun.

-But, after awhile, the Pretty Paper starts to drag.
+But, after a while, the Pretty Paper starts to drag.
 Weighed down by the usual holiday standards, Willie begins to sound rote and joyless - never a good sign on a Christmas album.
 Basically, I was expecting more than reverence and quietude from a legendary hell-raiser like Willie Nelson.
 I was hoping the closing number, "Christmas Blues," would redeem the album, but ultimately I was disappointed.
 It's an instrumental written by Nelson and Jones - and the only original song on the album other than the 25-year-old title track - but like much of Pretty Paper, it's pleasant but unexceptional.

 So, can I recommend Pretty Paper?
 Sure, for Christmas junkies like me, and absolutely for Willie's immense, devoted following.
 But it could have and should have been a better, more engaging record.
 Incidentally, Legacy's 2012 release, The Classic Christmas Album, compiles all of Pretty Paper along with several other holiday-themed songs from Willie's vast catalog, making it a much better value than the original 30-minute edition.